 - Flax seeds or flax seed oil (rich in omega-3 fatty acids)

 - Oily fish (also rich in omega-3 fatty acids and other nutrients)

 - Turmeric, for the antioxidant benefits

 Skip restrictive diets and focus on eating a broad variety of whole foods for optimal nutrition.
-And when you can’t meet your nutritional needs from your diet alone, opt for supplements sourced from real foods, like Swanson Ultra Real Food Multi Women’s Daily.
-Learn more about why eating real food matters in the article Real Food: A Revival or a Revolution?
+And when you can’t meet your nutritional needs from your diet alone, opt for supplements sourced from real foods, like Swanson Ultra Real Food Vegan Multi Women’s Daily.

 Women who exercise regularly are 25% less likely to have breast health concerns.4 Exercise also helps maintain bone mass and a healthy weight.4 The Center for Disease Control (CDC) recommends that adults get at least 2 hours and 30 minutes of moderate-intensity physical activity per week.
 Ideally, workouts should be spread out through the week.6 Thirty minutes of exercise each day on 5 days out of the week is a good target.
 The CDC also recommends doing muscle-strengthening exercises that involve all major muscle groups on 2 or more days a week.